-Students in this ensemble are required to travel with the group unless special arrangements have been made with the Director of Music.
+Students in this ensemble will travel with the group unless special arrangements have been made with the Director of Music.
 This co-curricular course is for students who wish to participate in Orchestra as well as Concert Choir.
 Instructors will schedule students so they can participate in both organizations during the same period.
 The students must meet and maintain the entrance requirements for both organizations.
 Students will participate in all performances of both ensembles.
 Students must have permission of both directors in order to schedule this course.
-This course is not open to sophomores without permission from the Director of Music.
 All members of this group participate in the Fall Musical as part of their curriculum.
 A Level VI musicianship is required as well.
 Students are required to purchase outfits worn for performances.
 QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.